Scared of Deep-Frying on the Stovetop? Try This Simple Trick.

 It’s not as if the fear is completely irrational.
-After all, unless you own an electric deep-fryer, you’re cooking on the stovetop, with 1/2 to 1-1/2 inches of oil—known for its tendency to spatter—heated to 350° and higher (Pssstt be sure to use a deep fry thermometer for accuracy).
+Unless you own an electric deep-fryer, you’re cooking with hot oil on the stovetop, which is known for its tendency to spatter.
+(Be sure to use a deep fry thermometer for accuracy).
 Plus, there’s an added concern: The vast majority of house fires start in the kitchen, and grease fires are notoriously bad.
 So as much as we love fried chicken, it’s understandable that some might hesitate to fill a skillet with oil, light the burner and stand back.

 Test Kitchen Tip: Hot oil is crucial to a successful fry.
 If the oil isn’t hot enough, the coating will get soggy.
 Work with a few pieces of chicken at a time to ensure the oil temperature doesn’t drop too much.
 Once you’ve removed the cooked chicken, wait for the oil to come all the way back up to temperature before adding the next batch.